linux-integrity/ima-doc/ima-policy.rst

 Policy rules can originate from several sources.
 They are determined in this order

 #. :ref:`built-in-policy-rules` for measurement.
 See :ref:`ima-policy-tcb`
-#.
-Architecture specific policy rules from
+#. :ref:`architecture-specific-policy-rules` from
    :ref:`kernel-configuration-options` such as
    :ref:`config-ima-arch-policy`.
 #. :ref:`built-in-policy-rules` for secure boot appraisal.
+See
-See :ref:`ima-policy-secure-boot`.
+   :ref:`ima-policy-secure-boot`.
 #.
 Build time policy rules from :ref:`kernel-configuration-options`
    for finer control than :ref:`ima-policy-secure-boot`.